 The results of this test are known as forced expiratory volume (FEV).
 Spirometry can also measure how much air your lungs can hold and the rate at which you can inhale and exhale.

 - Pulse oximetry.
-This test is used during a severe asthma attack.
-It measures the amount of oxygen in your blood.
+This test measures the amount of oxygen in your blood.
 It's measured through your fingernail and only takes seconds.

 If you and your doctor have worked out an asthma plan, follow its directions at the first sign of an asthma attack.

-This generally means taking two to six puffs of a quick-acting (rescue) inhaler to get airway-expanding medication, such as albuterol (ProAir HFA, Proventil HFA, Ventolin HFA, others), deep into your lungs.
+This generally means taking two to six puffs of a quick-acting (rescue) inhaler to get airway-expanding medication, such as albuterol (ProAir HFA, Proventil HFA, Ventolin HFA, others) and levalbuterol (Xopenex), deep into your lungs.
 Small children and those who have trouble with inhalers can use a nebulizer.
 After 20 minutes, you can repeat the treatment one time if necessary.
+If you continue to wheeze or feel breathless after treatment, visit your doctor or urgent care that day.

 Your doctor may recommend that you continue to use quick-acting medication every three to four hours for a day or two after the attack.
 You might also need to take oral corticosteroid medication for a short time.